fupolarbear/THU-Class-CO-makecomputer/doc/pr2_design/Module_Interface.md

  - WriteIn: in
  - MemtoRegInput: in
  - MemtoRegOutput: out
- - AluResult_in: in 15 downto 0
+ - AluResultInput: in 15 downto 0
- - AluResult_out: out 15 downto 0
+ - AluResultOutput: out 15 downto 0
- - Reg_in_Read1: in 3 downto 0
+ - RegReadInput1: in 3 downto 0
- - Reg_in_Read2: in 3 downto 0
+ - RegReadInput2: in 3 downto 0
- - Reg_in_Write: in 3 downto 0
+ - RegWriteInput: in 3 downto 0
- - Reg_out_Read1: out 3 downto 0
+ - RegReadOutput1: out 3 downto 0
- - Reg_out_Read2: out 3 downto 0
+ - RegReadOutput2: out 3 downto 0
- - Reg_out_Write: out 3 downto 0
+ - RegWriteOutput: out 3 downto 0

 ### 控制单元 Controller
  - op: in 4 downto 0